- Black, J. B.

 The Paula Peyraud Collection: Samuel Johnson & Women Writers in Georgian Society.
 An Auction Report by Maureen E. Mulvihill as published in Eighteenth-Century Studies, Fall 2009, with 8 images and a list of selected buyers, prices & new locations of the Peyraud properties.

 A pdf of the published report may be downloaded here: http://www.ilab.org/download.php?object=documentation&id=81‘DARK LADY’ OF RARE BOOK COLLECTORS, PAULA FENTRESS PEYRAUD (CHAPPAQUA, NY, 1947 ~ 2008).
 Peyraud Collection Auction, May 2009, Bloomsbury Auctions N.Y.
 483 Lots (books, manuscripts, images).
 Sales total: $1.6 million, including premium.
 Photograph, Margie Van Dyke.
 Bookplate from Peyraud copy of Frances Burney’s Cecilia, (lot 218, buyer McGill University).
 Bookplate bears inscribed initials (“FCP - EKP”), being the collector’s grandparents Frank C. Peyraud & Elizabeth Krysler Peyraud, both visual artists (see “Peyraud,” Benezit, vol. 10, 2006 edition).
-The Dancer
+SUNRISE ON MANSFIELD MOUNTAIN

 For sale by Veery Books: